kamriesan/100-days-of-code/README.md

 # **Day 1: Feb.
 21, 2022**

 - **Today's Topics/Progress:** Learned basic Java Syntax
-- **Thoughts:** I completed the mandatory “Hello World” program among others in [Learn Java | Codecademy](https://www.codecademy.com/learn/learn-java).
+- **Thoughts:** I completed the mandatory “Hello World” program among others in Codecademy's Learn Java.
 I also learned about classes, methods, print statements.
 Got frustrated for about 5 mins only to realize I should use the lowercase letter "L" instead of the uppercase "I" for `System.out.println()` 🤣
 - **Link to work:** [Java Syntax](https://github.com/kamriesan/100-days-of-code/blob/master/projects/Day%2001%20-%20Java%20Syntax/practice.java)

 # **Day 2: Feb.
 26, 2022**